MEET TIM LAYTON

 Platinum prints are a top choice for collectors and museums because of their long tonal scale, delicate highlight values, separation of mid-tones, and their total permanence.
-Once you see and experience a platinum print in person, it changes how you look at other images.
+Once you see and experience one of Tim's platinum prints in person, it changes how you look at other images.

 Platinum prints are completely resistant to oxidation, which is a leading cause of failure in other printing mediums.
 Platinum is more stable than gold and it is the only true archival photographic process.
 I love that a 19th-century photographic process continues to outperform all modern technology-centric advances and discoveries in the area of archival permanence.
 The chemical stability of platinum is a scientific fact, and that will never change.

 A platinum print will look the same one thousand years from now which is incredibly important in a world that is digitizing almost every aspect of modern life.
 In the contemporary world of "selfies" and all things digital, I think it is critical that we continue to make physical prints of our most important subjects.
 Platinum is the ultimate choice for serious art collectors and also ensuring our history will be available for future generations.

 Technology is not needed to experience, view, and enjoy a fine art platinum print, thereby making a platinum prints a solid choice for investment from a collectors perspective, but also a wise choice when permanence is required.
 In spite of all the technological discoveries and advances in the modern age, no other photographic printing method possesses the total permanence of platinum.

 The most important subjects can be photographed and printed with the platinum process creating a permanent record for future generations.
 I leverage the total permanence of platinum as I seek out and filter potential subjects.
 Between evolving climate changes and natural events (e.g. fire, floods, tornadoes, etc.) the landscape and historic architecture is under constant threat of destruction or modification.
 I select subjects of significant importance and preserve their current state for future generations.